wp-plugins/wp-spamshield/readme.txt

 * Made some improvements to the Autoptimize compatibility fix.
 * Added a minor bug fix for Gravity Forms anti-spam.
 * Made various code improvements.
-* Updated the spam filters.
+* Updated the anti-spam filters.

 = 1.9.3 =
 *released 06/25/15*

 * Added an option in the settings to disable email harvester protection if you choose.
 * Made a number of code improvements to further improve overall performance, efficiency, and speed of the plugin.
-* Updated the spam filters.
+* Updated the anti-spam filters.

 = 1.9.2 =
 *released 06/22/15*